rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  fall when their money is not sound.
  No reasonable person can believe otherwise.

+The real question becomes,
+ what can be done about this problem of fiat money?

 ## Bitcoin fixes this

 This oft-repeated quote struck me as